 Frequently Asked Questions

-Whether your project is big or small, concretely defined or exploratory, and has to do with either commercial or technology development, we can support it.
+Whether your project is big or small, concretely defined or exploratory, and has to do with either commercial or technology development, we are interested to hear about it.
 We are looking for radical ideas that can push new thinking or bring efficiencies to the industry.
-To learn more about our selection process and criteria, see “How do you select projects to fund?”.

 In terms of specific selection criteria, we review several factors.